PrivacyDragon/Day-of-Week-TI-84Plus-CE/README.md

 # Day-of-Week-TI-84Plus-CE

+## WARNING: THIS IS A BETA VERSION, SO IT IS STILL BEING TESTED!

 ### This is a day of week calculate tool for the TI-84+ CE.
-### There are two versions, one of them is written in TI-BASIC and therefore also compatible with newer OS versions, the other is written in ICE.
+### There are three versions, one of them is written in TI-BASIC and therefore also compatible with newer OS versions, the other is written in ICE and the last one is a resized or 'lite' version of the TI-BASIC version.

 #### why is this different from the standard DayofWk( command?
 The standard DayofWk( command calculates all dates using the formula for the Gregorian calendar.